Gbe languages: Classification

 Greenberg, following Westermann (1952), placed the Gbe languages in the Kwa family of the Niger–Congo languages.
 The extent of the Kwa branch has fluctuated through the years, and Roger Blench places the Gbe languages in a Volta–Niger branch with former East Kwa languages to their east.

 Gbe is a dialect continuum.
 Based on comparative research, Capo (1988) divides it into five clusters, with each cluster consisting of several mutually intelligible dialects.
 The borders between the clusters are not always distinct.
 The five clusters are:

-Angela Kluge (2011) proposes that the Gbe languages consist of a dialect continuum that can be split into three large clusters.
+Kluge (2011) proposes that the Gbe languages consist of a dialect continuum that can be split into three large clusters.